 Fort Beauharnois

-Tucked away in the charming embrace of Goodhue County, Minnesota, sits the historic site of Fort Beauharnois.
-Established in 1727 on the shores of Lake Pepin, a broad shoulder of the Mississippi River, it was originally a sprightly French fort, doubling as a fur trading post and a Catholic mission.
-It was named after Charles de Beauharnois, the Governor of New France, because nothing says ‘thanks for the job’ like naming a fort after yourself.
+Tucked away in the charming embrace of Goodhue County, you’ll find the historic Fort Beauharnois, established in 1727 on the shores of Lake Pepin.
+It was originally a French fort, and used mostly as a fur trading post and a Catholic mission, named after Charles de Beauharnois, the Governor of New France.
+The fort also played a role during the French and Indian War and later became a part of the Villa Maria Conference Center, and today, it’s a historic landmark of Minnesota.

 Fort L’Huillier